Today's Articles

 Meeropol was born in The Bronx, New York City, and wrote under the name "Lewis Allan" in memory of the names of his two stillborn children.
 Meeropol wrote the anti-lynching poem "Strange Fruit" (1937), first published in the Marxist publication The New Masses and was subsequently set to music.
 The song's best-known recordings and performances were by Billie Holiday and Josh White.
 Holiday claimed in Lady Sings the Blues that she co-wrote the music to the song with Meeropol and Sonny White, but Meeropol was the sole writer of both the lyrics and melody.

 Meeropol wrote many poems and songs, including the Frank Sinatra and Josh White hit "The House I Live In."
 It was this song that the white producer omitted his words, Black and White, in the 1945 Academy Award-winning short film Sinatra performance.
-During the first screening, Meeropol jumped out of his seat and screamed, “they have ruined my song.”
+Meeropol jumped out of his seat during the first screening and screamed, “They have ruined my song.”
 He also wrote the libretto of Robert Kurka's opera The Good Soldier Schweik.

 Abel Meeropol died on October 30, 1986, at the Jewish Nursing Home in Longmeadow, Massachusetts.